Connecticut Office of Early Childhood

 Policy (Federal, State & Local), Collaboration, Governance/Leadership, Systems Building/Planning

 |Source Of Information:||

 In June 2013, Connecticut Governor Daniel Malloy established the Office of Early Childhood (OEC) by executive order to help close the achievement gap and prepare children for the future.
-The new agency provides a comprehensive, collaborative system for delivering services to children ages 0 to 5 and their parents.
-The implementation of the Office of Early Childhood will occur in two phases between July 1, 2013 and July 1, 2014.
-The OEC will bring together programs from five different agencies – State Department of Education (SDE), Department of Social Services (DSS), Board of Regents (BOR), Department of Developmental Services (DDS), and Department of Public Health (DPH).
-Staggering the OEC’s implementation in two phases over one year enables the new agency to account for the complexity of consolidating multiple programs without weakening the intended impact of such a move.
-Programs from SDE, DSS, and BOR will move in Phase I; while programs in DPH, DDS, and one additional program in SDE and DSS each will move in Phase II.
-Policymakers hope that bringing these programs together in one office will improve both the continuity and reach of early childhood programs.
+On May 28, 2014, Governor Dannel P. Malloy signed Public Act 14-39, formally establishing the Office of Early Childhood in statute.
+The new agency provides a comprehensive, collaborative system for delivering services to children ages 0 to 5 and their families.
+The OEC brought together programs from five different agencies – State Department of Education (SDE), Department of Social Services (DSS), Board of Regents (BOR), Department of Developmental Services (DDS), and Department of Public Health (DPH).
+Staggering the OEC’s implementation in phases enabled the new agency to account for the complexity of consolidating multiple programs without weakening the intended impact of such a move.
+Policymakers hope that bringing these programs together in one cabinet-level agency will improve both the continuity and reach of early childhood programs.